sandywu198/CYOAPI/README.md

 ## Summary

-Disney API is an android app that displays random characters of Disney API
+DisneyCharacter is an android app that  displays a scrollable list of characters from Disney Channel.

-If I had to describe this project in three (3) emojis, they would be: 😊🤩🤗
+If I had to describe this project in three (3) emojis, they would be: 😮‍💨😑🤨

 ## Application Features